Air92/Project-CAD/readme.md

 ## Acknowledgments

+* Credits to anyone who helped
-* Hat tip to anyone whose code was used
+* Anyone whose code was used
 * Inspiration
 * etc